 So, with no further ado, here are the FAQ about the psoas release!

 WHAT THE HECK IS THE PSOAS?There is this amazing pair of muscles, one on either side of your spine.
 They run on a series of angles from the side of the back of your vertebrae (starting around your navel) to the inside border of your pelvis and then down again to the inside of your leg bone.
 That’s a lot of lines of pull and cool angles, so they do a lot of stuff!
 They are also deep inside your trunk, so you don’t really “feel” them, any more than you really “feel” your diaphragm, even though it is moving and working for you with every breath!
 Likewise, your psoas are busy much of the time, working behind the scenes.

 WHAT DO THEY DO?We have, for a long time, been talking about the psoas primarily as hip flexors.
 If you go back up and look at the image, you can see that there is a connection to the femur (leg bone), so yes, when the muscle contracts there is the potential for the leg to be pulled in towards the pelvis.
 If the leg bone is fixed, as when you are standing on the ground, the pelvis might get pulled towards the legs instead.
 The part we haven’t been paying as much attention to that I think is critical, is the fact that most of the psoas attaches to the spine and then travel through the trunk towards the pelvis.
 When the psoas are really active or tend to be held in a shortened shape (as is common for those of us who spend a lot of time sitting) the result can be a forward shear of the spine and rib cage as the psoas pull the vertebrae forward.

 WHY SHOULD I RELEASE IT AT ALL?When the psoas is pulling the spine and ribs forward it limits the potential for a variety of shapes and motions in your spine.
 One of the great things about your spine is that, because it is comprised of so many segments (vertebrae) it has many possible positions.
 Tight psoas limits those variations, so the associated muscles can get overworked and tired.
 I often see clients who have lower and mid-back issues, or who have been told they have a hyper-lordosis and that they should do a pelvic tilt to stabilise their backs.
 What I usually discover is that their lower backs are actually ok, but the forward shear of the rib cage and mid-spine associated with psoas tension is creating the APPEARANCE of a hyper-lordosis.
 Tight psoas makes it hard to perform the spinal flexion, folding and rolling shapes in your or your clients’ movement practice, subjecting your neck and lower back to extra strain.

 OH MY GOODNESS, I HAVE A TIGHT PSOAS!
 AM I BROKEN FOREVER???

-Your body is an amazing thing.
+No, absolutely not!Your body is an amazing thing.
 You have all kinds of ways to move and you are made to accommodate tensions, strength, abilities and weaknesses all over your structure.
 Your brain knows you need to keep putting one foot in front of the other and you can certainly keep going with a fantastic life!
 Please don’t get stuck in the trap of believing that you have to be perfect before you are good.
 Alignment is one part of a big, complex puzzle.
 You can grow, learn, heal, improve, thrive and celebrate your body and your life and not worry about your alignment one tiny little bit!
 So after all the pictures and videos and yacky talking points, here’s the gist of it:

 – Set yourself up in the way that suits you best.